SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2022-01-01-Reading&thinking&sharing-activities.md

 <center>
 <p style="font-size:20px;width:100%;text-align:left" >

-Not only academic articles, people from X-Pixel often read many kinds of books.
+Not only academic articles, people from XPixel often read many kinds of books.
 Reading & Thinking & Sharing activity is a weekly activity that encourages us to read more and sharing thoughts and insights.
 All of us read books habitually and take turns to prepare for sharing activities.
 <center>